Affiliate Disclosure

 Officially, AirPods went on sale on December 20, 2016 — for $159 — but in practice you would have been lucky to get them until early 2017.

-The first public mention of what would later be known as AirPods came as far back as 2011.
-That was in a patent document filed on March 29, 2011, although it wasn't published until October 3, 2012.
+Or mostly secret.
+The first public mention of what would later be known as AirPods came in a patent document filed on March 29, 2011, although it wasn't published until October 3, 2012.

-It came with illustrations, too, including one of a woman wearing what we would now recognize as AirPods.
+That patent, five years before the AirPods came out, included an illustration of a woman wearing what we would now unquestionably recognize as AirPods.
 She's got them with a Beats-like cord running between the two earbuds, but, significantly, with a break between that loop and a possible cord beneath it.

 "[When] the listening device is detached from the corded portion," said the patent application, "a wireless signal that includes the audio signal is transmitted from the second part of the corded portion for reception at the first part of the listening device."

-We can surmise that Steve Jobs was fully aware of the AirPods project before his death in 2011, but before that he had rather dismissed the idea.
+Consequently, we can surmise that Steve Jobs was fully aware of the AirPods project before his death in 2011, yet before that he had rather dismissed the whole idea.
 In 2005, he said that Bluetooth was just not good enough for earbuds.

 "There are quality issues," he said, "the bandwidth isn't high enough, and even if it does get there some day, people don't want to recharge their headphones."